danie11edotcom/TreehousePoints/README.md

 ## Getting Started
 Enter your [Treehouse](https://teamtreehouse.com) student profile name to see your profile picture and points earned by category.

 Not a Treehouse student?
 No problem.
-Enter daniellehill2 and checkout my stats to see how the app works.
+Enter daniellehill2 and checkout my stats to see the dashboard in action.

 ## Dependencies
 - [jQuery](http://jquery.com/) v1.11.2 or later